yanchanllin/yanchanllin.github.io/_posts/2020-10-22-what_are_four_principles_of_object_oriented_programming.markdown

 Polymorphism is a greek word meaning one name in many forms.
 It is related to inheritance, superclass code will work with subclass type too.

-For example newsletter to explain get,post, and put:
+For example newsletter to explain get, post, and put:

 GET is to show all newsletters